Experience life above the Arctic Circle in Finnish Lapland

 WHAT EQUIPMENT SHOULD I BRING?

-The Arctic can be a cold place in winter, with temperatures typically ranging from 0 to -20.
-We strongly recommend that guests dress in clothing specific for traveling in backcountry areas.
+Temps will be cold, with temperatures ranging from -10 to -30°C / 14 to -22°F. We strongly recommend that guests dress in clothing specific for traveling in backcountry areas.
 We recommend that guests have a good quality waterproof jacket and pants, lightweight insulated layer, merino base layers, merino gloves and waterproof gloves, goggles with low light & high light lenses, sunglasses, balaclava, beanie, and helmet.
 We recommend that all guests bring their own ski or snowboarding equipment for the tour (board, boots, bindings & outerwear).

 WHO WILL BE ON MY TOUR?